 - Swaddle your baby tightly or lay in bed with them to avoid the startle or fear response associated with lying on their backs.

-- Let your baby fall asleep in your arms before placing them flat on their backs in the crib.
+- Let your baby fall to sleep in your arms before placing them flat on their backs in the crib.

 - Let baby sleep on their tummies on your chest.

 - Allow baby to sleep on their side or tummy under your strict supervision to ensure that they are breathing properly and not getting smothered.